squarefeet/THREE.TargetCamera/README.md

 THREE.TargetCamera
 ==================
 A dual-function perspective target camera for use with THREE.js.
 It can be used as both a third-person chase camera, or a first-person camera, or a static camera that follows a target.
 Since this camera is a moving object, it needs to be updated on a per-frame basis.
-To to this, call the `update()` method from within your render loop.
+To do this, call the `update()` method from within your render loop.

 Usage